lambdaclass/concrete/ROADMAP.md

    judgment: make every current ownership transition auditable before exporting decisions to later stages.

-   Third slice: centralize ownership-transfer and overwrite policy.
+   Second remaining slice: centralize ownership-transfer and overwrite policy.
 One helper should answer "this expression transfers ownership" for args, returns, `break value`, assignment RHS, array/struct literals, destructuring, stores, `?`, and `defer`; another helper should answer "this place may be